Auditorio de Tenerife: Lighting

 The building is normally lit in bright white at night, but more colorful lighting is used on special occasions.
 For example, on New Year 2007–2008 the auditorium was lit in white and yellow, and a clock was projected onto one wing of the building to mark the hours.
 In 2008, it was illuminated in green to celebrate 30 years of Transportes interurbanos de Tenerife, S.A.
 (TITSA).

 On World Diabetes Day, the auditorium is illuminated in blue, and special lighting is also employed during the annual Cadena Dial Awards.
 The auditorium also participates in "Earth Hour," a campaign against climate change in which large buildings "go dark" for an hour to draw awareness to the cause.

-Also when held in the auditorium a national or international convention, are placed on the masts located next to the building, look national flags of the participating countries (e.g. on the occasion of World Port Strategy Forum), also placed banners with logo of the companies sponsoring these forums.
+Also when a national or international convention is held in the auditorium, are placed on the masts located next to the building, look national flags of the participating countries (e.g. on the occasion of World Port Strategy Forum), also placed banners with logo of the companies sponsoring these forums.

+Some exterior lighting fixtures are taped to the wall.

+Damage

+There is visible damage to the trencadís tiles and the inside has moisture problems.

+Fixing the problems was budgeted as 2.7 million euros in 2017, but who should do the fixing is disputed between the Calatrava studio and the builders (Dragados, Acciona and Promotora Punta Larga).

+The damage is non-structural but increases as time passes.
+A similar problem happens with Calatrava's Palau de les Arts in Valencia, Spain.

+The Auditorio de Tenerife has not yet been able to be restored as the court is waiting to decide whether the restoration will be paid for by the architect who designed it or by the construction companies.